BillyTortellini/UppLang/README.md

 Right now the Project contains a functional Text-Editor (Vim-Keybindings), and Source-Code can be compiled and executed as Bytecode, or translated to C and then compiled with the MSVC Compiler (C-Backend will be replaced with LLVM at some point).

-Currently there is no documentation about all features of the Language itself, but the Testcases (upp_code/testcases/*) are a starting point for interested readers, some of them also document some of the design-decisions.
+Currently there is no documentation about all features of the Language itself, but the Testcases (upp_code/testcases/*) are a starting point for interested readers, some of them also contain comments on different design-decisions.
 The most interesting testcases probably are:
 * 011_pointer.upp
 * 033_constant_propagation.upp
 * 036_bake.upp